January 13, 2022

 - our enhanced measures as needed, we have been able to keep our schools open.

 As Dr. Robert Strang reminds us, we have multiple layers of public health protection built into our schools.
 Please refer to the attached letter to families from Dr. Strang along with a school guidance document related to COVID-19 cases entitled Fact Sheet: Slowing the Spread of COVID-19.
+(Note: January 28, 2022, Update to Fact Sheet - Limiting the Spread of COVID-19 in Schools.)

 Thank you for keeping our schools safe and our students learning.
 We appreciate the hard work of everyone – students, parents, guardians, teachers, staff and administrators – as we live with the Omicron variant.